Akuli/asda/README.md

 (env) $ pip install pytest pytest-cov coverage
 ```

-Tests are in `asdac-tests/` and `pyasda-tests/`. `asdac-tests/` is for tests
-that don't actually run the code, and `pyasda-tests` compile and run stuff.
-There are no tests that run anything without invoking the compiler, because that
-would mean writing opcode by hand; the compiler is good at generating opcode and
-well tested anyway, so it's much easier to use that for testing the interpreter.

-The [examples](examples/) are also tested, and the tests will fail if there are
-any examples that aren't getting tested.
-If the example prints something, the
-easiest way to get it tested is to add a text file with the output as contents
-to `examples/output`.
-If that isn't possible (for example, the `while` example
-prints forever, and can't be tested with an output file), add a test to
-`pyasda-tests/test_examples.py`.

-You can run asdac tests like this:
+Run `make` to run **all** tests, including `asdac` tests, `asdar` tests and
+testing [examples](examples/).
+The examples are tested by compiling and running
+them, and then comparing the output against a file in [examples/output/](examples/output/).

+asdac's tests are in `asdac-tests`.
+This runs them without running other tests:

 ```
-$ python3 -m pytest asdac-tests
+$ python3 -m pytest
 ```

-If you also want to see coverage (the tests will run slower), run them like
+If you also want to see coverage (the tests will run slower), run this:
-this instead:

 ```
-$ python3 -m pytest --cov=asdac --cov=pyasda && python3 -m coverage html
+$ python3 -m pytest --cov=asdac && python3 -m coverage html
 ```

 Then open `htmlcov/index.html` in your favorite browser to view the results.